 Even with a contested auto accident case, everything eventually settles.
 However, around 3% of personal injury cases reach the courtroom, and nobody can predict how long it might take to settle a case.

-Most insurance companies choose to settle soon after your car accident attorney files a lawsuit to minimize the legal fees.
+Most insurance companies choose to settle soon after your attorney files a lawsuit to minimize the legal fees.
 Some suits may go through discovery until there’s enough evidence for a settlement, while some settle during the trial when the insurer sees the jury’s reaction towards their defense.

 There are several ways to reduce the time it takes to settle a car accident case.
 That includes: